 Today the MSF Academy for Healthcare runs clinical and public health trainings, linking up with academic institutions to accredit its courses.
-The Academy offers continuous professional development, in several countries across sub-Saharan Africa, through on-the-job training and theoretical and practical instruction, using innovative and informative methodologies.
+The Academy offers continuous professional development in several countries across sub-Saharan Africa, through on-the-job training and theoretical and practical instruction and mentoring, using innovative and informative methodologies.

 Over the coming three years (2019-21), the MSF Academy for Healthcare will focus on four key areas: hospital nursing; anaesthetic nursing; strategic medical management; and infectious diseases.

 The hospital nursing courses focus on countries where MSF runs hospital projects and faces significant shortages of qualified hospital nurses, with priority given to low-income countries.
 So far, we have programmes in South Sudan, Central African Republic (CAR), Democratic Republic of Congo (DRC) and Sierra Leone.
 All of these countries also face critical health shortages and gaps in resources, and are often burdened with high levels of disease.

 The goal is to have at least 1,500 nurses trained or undergoing training across the four countries by 2021.
 The programme for Sierra Leone started in 2018 and serves as the basis from which the course is developed in other countries.
 Programmes in South Sudan and Central African Republic started in 2019.